How can sound therapy nourish your soul?

 Vibroacoustic therapy is a new technology that uses audible sound vibrations reported to possibly reduce stress and promote relaxation.
 The results of a pilot study indicate vibroacoustic therapy may be effective in reducing chronic lower-back pain, and other search also suggests it may be effective in the management of chronic pain experienced by young people with arthritis.
 A study also indicates that vibroacoustic therapy may have significant effects on brain function, possibly promoting healthy sleep in people with insomnia.

-Sound therapy can assist in relieving symptoms related to:
+Sound therapy may assist in relieving symptoms related to:

 - Pain relief